 During your initial consultation, Dr. Vose will go through a thorough exam using radiographs to assess your dental condition to determine if dental implants would be a proper option for you.
 He'll explain how the process will work for you and discuss any questions that you may have.
 Dr. Vose works with highly qualified oral surgeons that will place the implants themselves.
 Once fully healed, Dr. Vose will take impressions, and the remaining portions of the implant restoration will be constructed.
 A custom connector piece, the abutment, and a crown are made that will complete the restoration.
 Once finished, the implant crown and connector will be secured to the implant.
 Dental implants are cared for by brushing and flossing just like your own natural teeth.

-Please schedule an appointment online or call us at 507-387-2255, and our highly experienced dentist, Dr. Vose, would be happy to help.
+Request an appointment online or call us at 507-387-2255, and a member of our staff will be happy to help you.